-Metal braces create many places for food and bacteria to hide, and your cavity risk can take a leap.
-A combination of plaque and sugars can lead to areas of decalcification, which yield visible white spots after your braces are removed.
-And these spots can eventually turn into full-fledged decay.
-This is why orthodontists often prescribe a fluoride rinse to limit decalcification.
+Metal braces create many places for food and bacteria to hide, increasing your risk of cavities.
+A combination of plaque and sugars can lead to areas of decalcification, which yield visible chalky white spots when braces are removed that are not aesthetically pleasing.
+These spots may or may not eventually turn into fully fledged tooth decay.
+Sometimes orthodontists prescribe a fluoride mouth rinse to limit decalcification or white spot lesions.

 Fillings, Crowns and Bridges

 If you have a history of cavities, your dentist may suggest extra protection by using a fluoride mouth rinse after each filling.
 Extensive dental work, such as crowns and bridges, provides perfect hiding spots for bacteria to begin the decay process.
 With the regular use of fluoride, the process may be arrested before decay begins to show and the tooth can repair itself.
 A fluoride rinse provides additional protection beyond twice-a-day brushing.